centreon/centreon-engine/doc/index.rst

 License <http://www.gnu.org/licenses/old-licenses/gpl-2.0>`_ Version 2
 as published by the `Free Software Foundation <http://www.fsf.org/>`_.
 This gives you legal permission to copy, distribute and/or modify Centreon Engine under certain conditions.
-Read the 'license.txt' file in the Centreon Engine distribution or read the `online version of the license <http://www.gnu.org/licenses/old-licenses/gpl-2.0>`_ for more details.
+Read the ``license.txt`` file in the Centreon Engine distribution or read the `online version of the license <http://www.gnu.org/licenses/old-licenses/gpl-2.0>`_ for more details.